-Postdoctoral associates and postdoctoral fellows are appointed to the research staff where their primary goals are to extend their own education and experience.
+Postdoctoral fellows and postdoctoral associates are appointed to the research staff where their primary goals are to extend their own education and experience.
 Although they hold a doctoral degree, they are not considered independent researchers and cannot serve as principal investigators.

 Persons appointed to postdoctoral titles often participate in the research training of graduate students and sometimes teach informally.
 Although these are research titles, there are circumstances that permit teaching.
 The humanities and other non-laboratory-based disciplines may use postdocs in the classroom as a form of scholarship.
 Postdoctoral associates/fellows also may teach as a way of developing academic skills in anticipation of a faculty career, if the experience is formally mentored and appropriate attention continues to be devoted to development of the research program.
 Postdoctoral associates/fellows must not be used to supplant the use of lecturers and senior lecturers in the curriculum.